Brain Rot Images: What They Are, Why They Spread, and Why They Feel So Hard to Ignore

 The combination of dysregulated dopamine, elevated adenosine, and suppressed GABA is, in neurochemical terms, the recipe for the exact cognitive state that brain rot images both cause and symbolize.

-Put differently: the meme is the diagnosis.
+Put differently: the joke lands because a lot of people recognize the feeling behind it.
 When people share brain rot images and joke about their attention span being destroyed, they're describing a real neurochemical pattern, not just a mood.

 How to Actually Reclaim Your Focus